 Mean score of companies in the Real Estate Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, AIB reported total carbon emissions of approximately 2,875,000 kg CO2e for Scope 1 and 813,000 kg CO2e for Scope 2, resulting in a combined total of about 3,688,000 kg CO2e on a market-based approach.
-In 2023, their emissions were approximately 2,670,000 kg CO2e for Scope 1 and 4,909,000 kg CO2e for Scope 2, leading to a total of about 7,579,000 kg CO2e.
-Notably, AIB has achieved a 40% reduction in absolute Scope 1 and 2 emissions from a 2019 baseline of 14,808,000 kg CO2e by 2022.
-AIB has committed to reaching Net Zero in its operations by 2030, with specific targets to reduce absolute Scope 1 and 2 GHG emissions by 34% by 2027 and operational emissions by 51% by 2030, both from a 2019 baseline.
-Additionally, AIB aims for its entire lending portfolio to achieve net zero by 2040, excluding agriculture, which targets 2050.
-These commitments align with AIB's broader strategy to enhance energy efficiency and reduce greenhouse gas emissions, demonstrating their proactive approach to climate action within the financial sector.
+In 2024, AIB reported total carbon emissions of approximately 2,875,000 kg CO2e for Scope 1 and 813,000 kg CO2e for Scope 2, resulting in a combined total of about 3,688,000 kg CO2e (market-based).
+In 2023, the emissions were approximately 2,670,000 kg CO2e for Scope 1 and 4,909,000 kg CO2e for Scope 2, leading to a total of about 7,579,000 kg CO2e (location-based).
+Notably, AIB achieved a 40% reduction in absolute Scope 1 and 2 emissions from a 2019 baseline of 14,808 tonnes CO2e by 2022.
+AIB has committed to achieving Net Zero in its operations by 2030, with specific targets to reduce absolute Scope 1 GHG emissions by 34% by 2027.
+Additionally, the bank aims for a 51% reduction in operational emissions by 2030 from the 2019 baseline.
+AIB's lending portfolio is also targeted to reach net zero by 2040, excluding agriculture, which aims for net zero by 2050.
+The emissions data and reduction targets are sourced from AIB Group plc, with no cascaded data from parent organizations.
+AIB's climate commitments align with the Science Based Targets initiative (SBTi), ensuring that their strategies are consistent with limiting global warming to 1.5°C.

 Access structured emissions data, company-specific emission factors, and source documents